Cleaning waste water

 Let's Stop The Block

-Wet wipes (including those labelled as “flushable”), disposable nappies and sanitary products are the main items that cause problems; but kitchen oil, fats and grease can also lead to major blockages.
+Wet wipes (including those labelled as “flushable”), disposable nappies and sanitary products are the main items that cause problems in our sewers; but kitchen oil, fats and grease can also lead to major blockages.
 These items should not be disposed of down the drain.
 Around half of all sewer blockages are caused by the wrong things being flushed down the toilet or poured down the kitchen sink.

 Wastewater treatment